 I chose the name Pilots Publishing because my home is Pilots Cottage.
-The origin of the name is unknown but from old maps it long predates flight and so is likely linked to either a river or sea pilot.
+The origin of the name is lost in time but from old maps it long predates flight and so is likely linked to either a river or sea pilot.
 I am the sole person to contact concerning Pilots Publishing.

-Originally from Bromley in Kent, as a boy I delivered newspapers and groceries after school on a bicycle, and on Saturdays sold potatoes from a lorry and worked in a greengrocers and a bakery.
+I was born in Bromley in Kent.
+As a boy I delivered newspapers and groceries after school on a bicycle and on Saturdays sold potatoes from a lorry and worked in a greengrocers and a bakery.
 I attended Bromley Grammar School for Boys.

-In my late teens I tried my hand at voluntary work as secretary of a housing association, leasing derelict property from Bromley Borough Council on five-year terms to provide low cost accommodation, and led work parties to carry out basic renovations.
+In my late teens my first voluntary work was as secretary of a housing association leasing derelict property from Bromley Borough Council on five-year terms to provide low cost accommodation and I led work parties to carry out basic renovations.
 One of my most enjoyable early jobs was as a supervisor of young offenders in the pilot South London community service scheme.

-For many years I bought, renovated and sold residential property in the UK, with a few interesting projects thrown in, including helping to construct and sail a replica 19th Century trading ketch, co-producing a video magazine, building two timber houses in Jamaica and selling pottery and craftwork with my father.
+For many years I bought, renovated and sold residential property in the UK and was a partner in various projects, including helping to construct and sail a replica 19th Century trading ketch, co-producing a video magazine, building two timber houses in Jamaica and importing and selling pottery and craftwork with my father.
 I was in a band and have performed and recorded music at various times.

-In 1987 I joined Project Orbis International to manage PR and logistics for the world’s only Flying Eye Hospital, dedicated to fighting blindness and fostering peaceful international cooperation.
-I travelled widely, liaising with ministries of health, host medical societies and airports to plan medical programmes, seeking support from hotels, fuel companies and airlines, arranging press conferences and fundraising, including six years in Hong Kong, where I set up an Orbis office.
+In 1987 I joined the charity Project Orbis International to manage PR and logistics for the world’s only Flying Eye Hospital, dedicated to fighting blindness and fostering peaceful international cooperation.
+I travelled widely, liaising with ministries of health, host medical societies and airports to plan medical programmes, seeking support from hotels, fuel companies and airlines, arranging press conferences and fundraising.
+I was director of the Flying Eye Hospital throughout 1991 and established the Orbis office in Hong Kong, which I directed for six years.

-With my long-time friend and mentor Oliver Foot, who led Orbis, I left and together we promoted the island of Jamaica, working in particular to help the ailing Blue Mountain coffee industry and establishing a flagship coffee shop in Central London in partnership with the Jamaican government through its Agricultural Credit Bank.
-We staged hundreds of musical and cultural events, exhibitions and shows and organised many UK media tours to Jamaica.
+In 1996, with my long-time friend and mentor Oliver Foot, who led Orbis International, I left Orbis and together we promoted the island of Jamaica, working in particular to help the ailing Blue Mountain coffee industry and establishing a flagship coffee shop in London’s West End in partnership with the Jamaican government through its Agricultural Credit Bank.
+We hosted hundreds of events and exhibitions there and organised many UK media tours to Jamaica.

-After three years studying Politics and International Relations at the University of Sussex, I was invited to return to Orbis, headquartered in the United States, where I led the PR and fundraising teams and was later appointed Executive Director and CEO from 2007 to 2009.
-Orbis International is one of the top 100 US-based charities in terms of budget and it was a privilege to work with some first-rate people and to lead one of the world’s finest humanitarian endeavours.
+In 2005, after three years studying Politics and International Relations at the University of Sussex, I was invited to return to Orbis headquarters in New York, where I led the US fundraising and PR teams and was appointed Executive Director and CEO of Orbis International from 2007 to 2009, responsible for the global organisation.
+I worked with some first-rate people and it was the privilege of my life to lead one of the world’s finest humanitarian endeavours.

-I have lived for long periods in Jamaica, Hong Kong and the United States and am now back home in Kent with a smallholding near Canterbury.
-Since returning to the UK I have been a charity director and trustee with several charities, including with the Canterbury RSPCA, which cares for and re-homes neglected animals across a large part of Kent.
+I have lived for long periods in Jamaica, Hong Kong and the United States but am now back home in Kent, where I have a smallholding, Pilots Farm Garden, which occupies most of my time.
+Since returning to the UK in 2009 I have also been a trustee with several charities and am currently working with